João Pereira (footballer, born 1990): International career

 Pereira earned 49 caps for Portugal across all youth levels.
-He played seven times for the under–16 team, helping them win the Santarém Tournament in February 2006 and finish seventh in the Montaigu Tournament in April.
-Later in the year, he participated in the Nike Tournament with the under–17s, also competing in the Algarve International Tournament in February 2007.
+He played seven times for the under-16 team, helping them win the Santarém Tournament in February 2006 and finish seventh in the Montaigu Tournament in April.
+Later in the year, he participated in the Nike Tournament with the under-17s, also competing in the Algarve International Tournament in February 2007.

 Pereira represented the under-19 team during the Ireland Tournament in August 2008, the La Manga Tournament in February 2009 and the Porto Tournament in April.
-Additionally, he played in the two qualifying rounds for the 2009 UEFA European Under-19 Championship, but the nation did not qualify.
+Additionally, he played in the two qualifying rounds for the 2009 UEFA European Championship, but the nation did not qualify.

 On 9 February 2011, Pereira first appeared with the under-21 side, starting in a 3–1 friendly victory over Sweden in his hometown.
 His only international goal arrived on 1 September of that year during a 2–0 away defeat of Moldova for the 2013 European Championship qualifiers, in which Portugal finished in second thus failing to progress to the finals.